ouatu-ro/ouatu-ro.github.io/src/content/blog/common-sense-learning.md

 When you finally understand something, it just clicks.
 It fits.
 You can re-derive it, explain it, use it.

-That feeling marks what I call **common-sense learning**: the kind of understanding that fuses new ideas into your existing model of the world until they feel self-evident.
+That moment captures the hallmark of what I call **common-sense learning**: an understanding that fuses new ideas into your existing model of the world until they feel self-evident.

-This essay focuses on that kind of learning, how to build knowledge that lasts because it aligns with your internal common sense.
-It applies especially to conceptual and cognitive skills such as mathematics, reasoning, writing, and science.
-The same principles echo through every skill you learn.

-At its core, learning means **modifying your mental model of reality**.
-You can do this in two ways:
+At its core, learning means **modifying your mental model of reality**, the web of ideas that forms your internal common sense.
+There are two ways to do this:
 1. **Integrate** new information into what you already know.
 2. **Expand** your model to include something genuinely new.

-The first is much easier and more stable.
-So whenever you learn, your first move should be to see how the new thing fits.
+The first is easier and more stable.
+When you learn, your first move should be to see how the new idea fits.
+Fitting it is an art: reframe the problem, look at it from different angles until you find a perspective that feels intuitive to you.
 Once it fits, it stays.
 Simple as that.

 ---